Vegan Pesto: Three Ways (inc a ‘No Nuts’ version!)

 FAQs

-I hope you LOVE these recipes for vegan pesto!
+I hope you LOVE this recipe for Dairy-Free Basil Pesto!
 Share this blog with someone you think will love it and don’t forget to tag @aveganvisit on social media when you try out the recipe.
 I absolutely love seeing your re-creations!
 Enjoy 🙂 x

 If you make this recipe, please leave a comment and star rating below – this provides helpful feedback to both me and other readers.
 If you want more delicious vegan recipes be sure to subscribe to the A Vegan Visit newsletter.
 We’d also love for you to join the AVV community on YoutubeTiktokInstagramPinterest and Facebook.